JulienBreux/baleia/README.md

 ## Installation

-K9s is available on Linux, OSX and Windows platforms.
+Baleia is available on Linux, OSX and Windows platforms.

 * Binaries for Mac OS, Linux and Windows are available as tarballs in the [release](https://github.com/JulienBreux/baleia/releases) page.